DGfS-CLschool19/DGfS-CLschool19.github.io/registra.md

 chosen on the basis of several criteria considering the need of support.
 You are very welcome to fill out our
-[grant application web form](https://www.ims.uni-stuttgart.de/events/dgfs-clschool19/grantapplication.html) if you think you might be eligible.
+[grant application web form](https://www.ims.uni-stuttgart.de/events/dgfs-clschool19/grantapplication.html) until May 31st if you think you might be eligible.

 ## Dates